holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     4. Physically secure location
     5. Sensitive information of the clients are stored on the Monitor
     6. Password-less access to the clients for anyone who gains Monitor root access, unless either:
-        * You are happy to enter a pass-phrase when ever your Monitor is booted so that Stealth can use SSH to access the client(s).
+        * You are happy to enter a passphrase when ever your Monitor is booted so that Stealth can use SSH to access the client(s).
 The Monitor could stay running for years, so this may not pose a problem.
-I suggest using some low powered computer like a Raspberry Pie as your monitoring device, hooked up to a UPS.
-Also keep in mind that if you wan to monitor files on Client(s) with root permissions, you will have to SSH in as root (which is why it is recommended that the Monitor not accept any incoming connections, and be in a physically safe location).
-An alternative to having the Monitor log in as root is to have something like Monit take care of integrity checking the Client files with root permissions and have Stealth monitor the non root files and Monit.
+I suggest using some low powered computer such as a Raspberry Pie as your monitoring device, hooked up to a UPS.
+Also keep in mind that if you want to monitor files on Client(s) with root permissions, you will have to SSH in as root (which is why it is recommended that the Monitor not accept any incoming connections, and be in a physically safe location).
+An alternative to having the Monitor log in as root is to have something like Monit take care of integrity checking the Client files with root permissions, and have Stealth monitor the non-root files and Monit.
         * [ssh-cron](https://fbb-git.github.io/ssh-cron/) is used

 2. **Client** The computer(s) being monitored.
-I do not see any reason why a Stealth solution could not be set-up to look after many clients.
+I do not see any reason why a Stealth solution could not be set up to look after many clients.

 **Architecture**

-The Monitor stores one to many policy files.
-Each of which is specific to a single client and contains `USE` directives and commands.
-Its recommended policy to take copies of the client utilities such as the hashing programme `sha1sum`, `find` and others that are used extensively during the integrity scans and copy them to the Monitor to take bench-mark hashes.
+The Monitor stores one-to-many policy files, each of which is specific to a single client and contains `USE` directives and commands.
+It's recommended policy to take copies of the client utilities such as the hashing programme `sha1sum`, `find` and others that are used extensively during the integrity scans, and copy them to the Monitor to take benchmark hashes.
 Subsequent runs will do the same to compare with the initial hashes stored before the client utilities are trusted.

 **Features in a nut-shell**

-File integrity tests leaving virtually no sediments on the tested client.
+File integrity tests leaving virtually no sediment on the tested client.

-Stealth subscribes to the â€œdark cockpitâ€ approach.
-I.E. no mail is sent when no changes are detected.
-If you have a MTA, Stealth can be configured to send emails on changes it finds.
+Stealth adheres to the dark cockpit approach, i.e. no mail is sent when no changes are detected.
+If you have an MTA, Stealth can be configured to send emails on changes it finds.

 {#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth-what-i-like}
 **What I like**